oslokommune/okctl/README.md

 ### 1. Create a new github repository

-Go to github.com/oslokommune and create a new **private** git repository.
+Go to github.com/oslokommune and create a new private git repository.
+No credentials will be stored in this repository, but it's more a general safety measure.

 :information_source: This repository will be used by okctl to store infrastructure-as-code, which means files containing various configuration for your up-and-coming cluster.